-Missing teeth should be replaced to keep other teeth in their normal position.
+Missing teeth should be replaced to keep other teeth in their normal positions.
 This can be done by means of a fixed dental bridge or a dental implant.
 Both of these treatments offer a good functional and cosmetic result.

 For those who have one or more missing teeth, a dental bridge can literally “bridge the gap” with a false tooth or teeth between the teeth that remain.
 A dental bridge can be secured by tooth crowns on each end or by dental implants.

-Dental implants are the restorative dentistry option of choice when replacing a single tooth, because you don’t have to file down and crown two extra teeth to place a dental bridge.
+Dental implants are the restorative dentistry option of choice when replacing a single tooth because you don’t have to file down and crown two extra teeth to place a dental bridge.